The Heffter Research Institute promotes research of the highest scientific quality with the classic

 Dr. Nichols originally conceived of a privately funded Institute as the most effective mechanism for bringing research on psychedelic agents into the modern era of neuroscience.
 This vision led to the founding of the Heffter Research Institute in 1993.
 Prior to his retirement in June 2012, he was the Robert C. and Charlotte P. Anderson Distinguished Chair in Pharmacology at the Purdue University College of Pharmacy, and also was adjunct Professor of Pharmacology at the Indiana University School of Medicine.
 He is currently an Adjunct Professor at the University of North Carolina Chapel Hill, NC, where he continues his research.
 In 2004 he was named the Irwin H. Page Lecturer, and in 2006 was named the first Provost’s s Outstanding Graduate Mentor at Purdue.
 The focus of his graduate training, beginning in 1969, and of much of his research subsequent to receiving his doctorate in 1973 has been the investigation of the relationship between molecular structure and the action of psychedelic agents and other substances that modify behavioral states.
 His research has been continuously funded by government agencies for more three decades.
 He consults for the pharmaceutical industry and has served on numerous committees and government research review groups.
 Widely published in the scientific literature and internationally recognized for his research on centrally active drugs, he has studied all of the major classes of psychedelic agents, including LSD and other lysergic acid derivatives, psilocybin and the tryptamines, and phenethylamines related to mescaline.
 Among scientists, he is recognized as one of the foremost experts on the medicinal chemistry of hallucinogens.
 His high standards and more than four decades of research experience set the tone to ensure that rigorous methods and quality science are pursued by the Institute.

 Dr. Greer conducted over 100 therapeutic sessions with MDMA for 80 individuals from 1980 to 1985 with his psychiatric nurse wife, Requa Tolbert.
-Their review of this work remains the largest published study of the therapeutic use of MDMA.
-He is a Distinguished Fellow of the American Psychiatric Association and Past President of the Psychiatric Medical Association of New Mexico.
+He is a Distinguished Life Fellow of the American Psychiatric Association and Past President of the Psychiatric Medical Association of New Mexico.
 He was also the Clinical Director of Mental Health Services for the New Mexico Corrections Department during the 1990s.
-He has been the Medical Director of the Heffter Research Institute since 1998.
+He was the Medical Director of the Heffter Research Institute from 1998 to 2017, when he became President.

 Robert Barnhart has a BA in comparative religion from Emory University in Atlanta, GA.
 He has been a strong advocate for the study of psychoactive materials in spiritual and nontraditional healing practices.
 He is currently producing a documentary film about the use of these medicines in healing practices.